-You can think of plug-in hybrids as the vital stepping stone between the ICE cars the vast majority of people drive today and a zero-emissions future.
+Unlike a standard hybrid car, which is only capable of pure-electric running over short distances, a plug-in hybrid can be driven for a far greater distance on electric power only, typically between 25-40 miles.
+Plug-in hybrids represent a vital stepping stone between the petrol or diesel cars the vast majority of people drive today and a zero-emissions future.
 For most owners, the fact plug-in hybrid models can save them money will also help them find favour, with the fact they're also designed to reduce pollution a happy bonus.

 Read this guide and you’ll understand not only how a plug-in hybrid car works, but also how choosing to drive one could reduce your motoring bills.